|Home||About Us||Contact Us||Discrimination||FAQ||Form|

 ReportIllegals.com works mainly with federal law enforcement.

 Government agencies are so swamped that they cannot spend time on reports of a handful of illegal aliens.
 From a practical point of view is it really worth reporting?

 That's a good question.
 Clearly immigration enforcement is inadequate.
 ReportIllegals.com will not mislead anyone by making unrealistic enforcement promises on reports.
 ReportIllegals.com does not guarantee that reports will be acted upon.
 Nevertheless, it is the responsibility of these agencies to enforce the law and follow up on reports that are filed.

 There have been some successes as a result of reports filed by ReportIllegals.com.
 Some aliens have been deported.
 Some firms have been investigated for taxes.
 Some foreigners have been apprehended upon re-entry.
-Many illegal aliens have had their driver's license revoked due to reports to state agencies.

 The actual extent of enforcement may be greater but agencies do not provide status so many enforcement actions are unknown to ReportIllegals.com.